Expertise

 -

-Counsel to an automotive parts manufacturer in a proposed class action relating to allegedly defective airbag control units.
-Certification was dismissed.
+Counsel to an automotive parts manufacturer in proposed class actions in British Columbia and Ontario relating to allegedly defective airbag control units.
+Successful in having certification dismissed.

 -